ESA Director General

 Since 2003, ESA has grown from 15 to 20 European Member States and has welcomed six new countries as European Cooperating States.
 All other EU countries not yet members of ESA may attend the ESA Council as observers.

 Mr Dordain has nurtured ESA’s relationship with the European Union and its institutions.
 Within the ESA/EU framework agreement established in 2004, ESA and the European Commission have drawn up a European Space Policy as a common political framework for space activities in Europe.
-ESA is managing the technical development of the EU’s two space programmes: Galileo for satellite navigation, now with four operational satellites in orbit after the two precursors test satellites GIOVE-A and -B, and GMES for monitoring the environment and security, with the first satellite of the Sentinels family (Sentinel-1) to be launched on a Soyuz from Europe's Spaceport in French Guiana towards the end of 2013.
+ESA is managing the technical development of the EU’s two space programmes: Galileo for satellite navigation, now with four operational satellites in orbit after the two precursors test satellites GIOVE-A and -B, and Copernicus for a global monitoring of the environment and security, with the first satellite of the Sentinels family (Sentinel-1A) to be launched on a Soyuz from Europe's Spaceport in French Guiana in early 2014.

 Mr Dordain has also started creating links, both programmatic and political, with the security and defence world with the creation of the Structured Dialogue on Space and Security, which brings together the EU Council, the European Commission, the European Defence Agency (EDA) and ESA.
 An administrative arrangement with EDA was concluded in June 2011.